 The Arizona Invasive Species Advisory Council (AISAC) has developed an initial working list of plants that pose a significant threat to Arizona's wildlands, and has made the development of a nonnative wildlife species list a high priority.

-Invasive aquatic fauna species include bullfrogs, crayfish, red-eared sliders and non-native fishes.
+Invasive aquatic fauna species include bullfrogs, crayfish, and non-native fishes.
 One of the latest invasive species to arrive in Arizona is the quagga mussel, a disruptive invader and cousin of the zebra mussel, which is spread by boats.
+It has a high potential for rapid adaptation to extreme environmental conditions and is capable of reproducing in a wide range of habitats.